ant1isbusy/latex-templates/README.md

-# Latex Templates
+# Templates

 My templates for homeworks and notes.
+Using typst now for homeworks and notes